hapax/hapax.github.io/assets/mindjam.md

 will ourselves to make the same choice $A$.
 If $A$ is reflectively stable, you may regret it in the short term, but not in the long.
-This ties the loop between Epitectuss notion of willing reality and Nietzsche's will of life.
+This ties the loop between Epitectus' willing of reality and Nietzsche's willing of life.

 This notion of long-term stability helps us reach a more nuanced view of how choices contribute to who they, since it is not the